abhinavprakash22/funGP-Matlab/README.md

 - The main function file is `funGP.m`.
 The details about the input and the output of this function is given in the file.

-- An example file is available (`example.m`) that applies the algorithm on a small sized problem.
+- An example file is available (`example.m`) that applies the algorithm to a small sized problem.

 ## Support for other languages:
 An R implementation of the same algorithm can be found in `DSWE` package available on [`Github`](https://github.com/TAMU-AML/DSWE-Package).